 Museums in Syros

-Syros has many interesting museums, most of which are found in the capital town of the island, Ermoupolis.
-The Archaeological Museum of Syros has been housed since 1835 in the beautiful neoclassical building of the Town Hall, designed the Bavarian architect Ernst Ziller.
+Syros has many interesting museums, most of which are found in Ermoypolis, the capital town of the island.
+The Archaeological Museum of Syros has been housed in the beautiful neoclassical Town Hall since 1835.
+The building was designed the renowned Bavarian architect Ernst Ziller.

-Housed in the neoclassical building called Ladopoulos Edifice and located in the main square of Ermoupolis (Miaouli Square), the Historical Archives of Syros contain rich historical material and documents which are really helpful to understand the city and the island's history and society.
+The Historical Archives of Syros, housed in the neoclassical building called Ladopoulos Edifice and located in the main square of Ermoupolis (Miaouli Square), contain rich historical material and documents which are really helpful to understand the city and the island's history and society.
 Various interesting seminars and debates take place all year long.

-In Ano Syros, there is a small museum dedicated to Markos Vamvakaris, a famous rembetiko musician in Greece, who was born in Ano Syros.
-It hosts some personal items and photos of the musician.
-This museum has been housed in a traditional Syrian building since 1993 and exhibits mementos, pictures, records and personal effects of the famous popular composer.
+In Ano Syros, there is a small museum dedicated to Markos Vamvakaris, a famous rembetiko musician in Greece, who was born there.
+The museum has been housed in a traditional building since 1993 and exhibits mementos, pictures, records and personal effects of the famous composer.

 DISCOVER MORE THINGS TO DO IN SYROS